-The Wolper Law Firm is currently investigating claims against Ronald Blascyzk, a former Financial Adviser at Wells Fargo Clearing Services in Green Bay, Wisconsin.
+The Wolper Law Firm, P.A. is currently investigating claims against Ronald Blascyzk, a former Financial Adviser at Wells Fargo Clearing Services in Green Bay, Wisconsin.
 Ronald Blascyzk has been in the securities industry since the 1990s and previously worked at US Bancorp Investments.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on December 3, 2018, Ronald Blascyzk was named in a FINRA enforcement action for allegedly selling unsuitable securities to an elderly client.
 The FINRA complaint states:

 “Blasczyk was named a respondent in a FINRA complaint alleging that he made unsuitable recommendations when he recommended to his 75-year old customer that she liquidate a valuable variable annuity that she had owned for ten years and use the proceeds to purchase a new variable annuity offered by a different company.
 The complaint alleges that Blasczyk then arranged to meet with the customer to execute the documents necessary to purchase the new annuity.
 The customer was confused about the purpose of the meeting, and asked her daughter to attend.
 At the meeting, the customer informed Blasczyk not to sell or exchange the variable annuity she owned.
 Unbeknownst to the customer, Blasczyk had liquidated the variable annuity she owned and placed the proceeds into her Individual Retirement Account (IRA) weeks before the meeting at which the customer rejected Blasczyk’s recommendation.
 Blasczyk did not inform the customer or her daughter of this prior liquidation at the meeting.”